Iryna Friz

-Iryna Vasylivna Friz (Ірина Василівна Фріз, Ирина Васильевна Фриз; born 25 September 1974 in Yevpatoria, Crimea) is a Ukrainian politician who was Minister of the then newly created Ministry for Veterans Affairs in the Groysman government from November 2018 until August 2019.
+Iryna Vasylivna Friz (Ірина Василівна Фріз, Ирина Васильевна Фриз; born 25 September 1974) is a Ukrainian politician who was Minister of the then newly created Ministry for Veterans Affairs in the Groysman government from November 2018 until August 2019.
 She was elected into the Ukrainian Parliament in 2014 as a member of the Petro Poroshenko Bloc and in the 2019 Ukrainian parliamentary election for European Solidarity.

 Biography

 Friz was from May 2003 to March 2005 an assistant to then member of the Ukrainian parliament Petro Poroshenko.
 From March 2005 to August 2006 she was assistant secretary of the National Security and Defense Council of Ukraine and head of the press-service of the secretary of the National Security and Defense Council of Ukraine.
 From August 2006 until May 2008 Friz was again "Assistant-Consultant" in the Ukrainian parliament.
 Friz worked for the Council of the National Bank of Ukraine from May 2008 to January 2013.

 In the election campaign of Petro Poroshenko during the 2014 presidential election Friz headed the information department of Poroshenko's election headquarters.
 Poroshenko won this election and became President of Ukraine in June 2014.
 Friz followed Poroshenko to the Presidential Administration of Ukraine where she was head of the Main Directorate of Public Communications and Information and head of the Main Department of Information Policy until December 2014.

 During the October 2014 parliamentary elections Friz was elected into the Ukrainian parliament on the party list (30th place) of Petro Poroshenko Bloc.

 On 22 November 2018 parliament appointed Friz minister of the newly created Ministry for Veterans Affairs in the Groysman government.
 She stayed on has minister until on 29 August 2019 the Honcharuk government was installed.